 Under Section 94 of the Traffic Management Act 2004, Police Officers, Traffic Wardens and Civil Enforcement Officers are permitted to inspect any Blue Badge displayed in a vehicle.
-If it is established that the Blue Badge is being misused a PCN will be issued and the misuse reported.
-Following three reports of misuse the badge may be withdrawn and returned to the issuing authority.
+If it is established that the Blue Badge is being misused a PCN will be issued and the misuse reported which could result in the badge being revoked or prosecution.